 Bordoll stands between a semi-detached house and a metal workshop in a quiet corner of south Dortmund, Germany.
 The unassuming red-bricked shop doesn't draw too much attention to itself – the sign on the door is small, and black foil covers the windows.
-But behind that, you'll find Germany's latest sexual innovation – the country's first sex-doll brothel.
+But behind that facade, you'll find Germany's latest sexual innovation – the country's first sex doll brothel.

-Human-size sex-toy enthusiasts can choose between 70 such brothels in Japan, while the first of its kind in Europe opened in Barcelona in March 2017.
+Human-sized sex toy enthusiasts can choose between 70 such brothels in Japan, while the first of its kind in Europe opened in Barcelona in March of 2017.
 From a management perspective alone, Schwarz was eager to bring the concept to Germany.
 "The dolls are ideal employees," she tells me as we step inside.
-"They're always here because they're never sick, they always look good, and they offer all three holes with no complaints or extra charges."
+"They're always here because they're never sick, they always look good and they offer all three holes with no complaints or extra charges."

 "These are Next Top Model standard girls," she boasts.
 "Most guys would be too intimated to approach a real woman if she looked this good."

 In the initial test phase, the dolls could only be booked on Sundays.
 But soon, the demand was so high that Schwarz had to dedicate six full-time rooms to her new venture, and received glowing reviews of the experience on the brothel's website.
 "I had big expectations that were completely surpassed.
-I had tons of fun, and the time went by quickly.
-I was destroyed afterward," one happy customer wrote – though he goes on to mention that "Naomi is really heavy and her joints were still a little stiff."
+I had loads of fun and the time went by quickly.
+I was destroyed afterwards," one happy customer wrote – though, he goes on to mention that "Naomi is really heavy and her joints were still a little stiff".
 Another described how having sex with his doll was "95 percent" like sleeping with a real woman.

 "Anna is the star of the team," says Andrea, who helps Schwarz run the brothel.
 "Everyone requests her."
-The 55-year-old points to the five-foot-one, blond, and blue-eyed doll on the opposite sofa.
+The 55-year-old points to the 5 foot 1, blonde and blue-eyed doll on the opposite sofa.
 "The first Anna had her backbone broken," Schwarz adds.
 "That's actually Anna number two."

 "The dolls are all very womanly," Andrea pushes back when I ask if she's comfortable with customers being attracted to something that looks so young.
-"They have butts, hips, and big boobs.
+"They have bums, hips and big boobs.
 There is nothing childlike about them."